linz/topo-workflows/workflows/util/README.md

     create-thumbnails-->publish-thumbnails;
 ```

+Note: `#alert-argo-workflows` Slack channel is notified once the workflow is completed.

 ### [aws-list](https://github.com/linz/argo-tasks/blob/master/src/commands/list/list.ts)

 Recursively loops through the provided source path and lists all the files within this location.
 Some listing parameters are currently hard-coded due to the current bespoke purpose of this workflow: